j-quelly/ispellits/README.md

 - [ ] server seems to try and GET before finishing POST --need promise?
 - [ ] production server is not displaying saved players, may need promise
 	- [ ] there could be an issue with deprecated use of mpromise?
+- [ ] try to speed up the application, the logo loads after the modal

 ### 2.x.x
 - [ ] react native